What is Job Analysis?

 The process of analyzing a particular job may consist of the following steps:

-- Job Specific Competency Determination: This is one of the key steps for doing a proper jab analysis.
-Job-specific competency determination means identifying and collecting the job data and using the same data for the preparation of job description and job specification.
+This is one of the key steps for doing a proper jab analysis.
+Job-specific competency determination means identifying and collecting the job data and using the same data for the preparation of job descriptions and job specifications.

-There are various sources through which job data can be collected, for example, job analyst, employee, and supervisor, etc. The data can be collected by using various methods like interviews and observation.
+There are various sources through which job data can be collected, for example, job analysts, employee, and supervisors, etc. The data can be collected by using various methods like interviews and observation.

 For example, the job description for a marketing manager is to manage and coordinate all marketing, advertising and promotional staff and activities.